 Today Gomersal is a village in the metropolitan county of West Yorkshire and not that long ago was originally known as Great Gomersal and Little Gomersal.

 Early History of the Gommersel family

-Another 47 words (3 lines of text) are included under the topic Early Gommersel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gommersel research.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gommersel History in all our PDF Extended History products and printed products wherever possible.

 Gommersel Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gommersel has been recorded under many different variations, including Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gommersel family (pre 1700)